Mrs. Caroll-Ann

 Librarian

-The library at PCHS is fully automated, with 3 terminals dedicated
+The library at PCHS is fully automated, with 2 terminals

-exclusively to our Online Public Access Catalogue (OPAC).
-We offer
+dedicated exclusively to our Online Public Access Catalogue

-students an excellent collection of English and French fiction and
+(OPAC).
+We offer students an excellent collection of English and

 Our collection includes: